Stock Roundup : Axalta Coating Systems Ltd. (AXTA)

 Volatility in Focus:

-Axalta Coating Systems Ltd. (AXTA) stock changed position at 7.29% to closing price of $16.64 in last trading session.
+Axalta Coating Systems Ltd. (AXTA) stock changed position at 3.62% to closing price of $18.63 in recent trading session.
 The last closing price represents the price at which the last trade occurred.
 The last price is also the price on which most charts are based; the chart updates with each change of the last price.
-The stock registered Monday volume of 5832476 shares.
+The stock registered Thursday volume of 2724591 shares.
 Daily volume is the number of shares that are traded during one trading day.
 High volume is an indication that a stock is actively traded, and low volume is an indication that a stock is less actively traded.
 Some stocks tend always to have high volume, as they are popular among day traders and investors alike.
 Other stocks tend always to have low volume, and aren’t of particular interest to short-term traders.
-The stock average trading capacity stands with 3.43M shares and relative volume is now at 1.7.
+The stock average trading capacity stands with 3.53M shares and relative volume is now at 0.77.

 Axalta Coating Systems Ltd. (AXTA):